Methiopropamine: Finland

+Methiopropamine is illegal in Finland, it is scheduled in "government decree on narcotic substances, preparations and plants".

 Germany

 Methiopropamine is explicitly illegal in Germany.

 United Kingdom

 Following the ban on ethylphenidate, authorities noticed an increase in methiopropamine use by injecting users.
 The ACMD suggested it be banned on 18 November 2015 as it had similar effects to ethylphenidate.
 The government enacted a temporary drug control order a week later which came into force on 27 November 2015.
 Though ordinarily the TCDO would only last 1 year, the ACMD reported that since its invocation prevalence of MPA had significantly decreased, and that it had been challenging to collect information about the drug.
 As a result of this, they requested that the TCDO be extended a further year.

 Methiopropanine was made a Class B controlled drug under the Misuse of Drugs Act 1971 (as amended) (Amendment)(No.2) Order 2017 [SI 2017/1114], this came into effect on the 27th of November 2017.

 United States

 Methiopropamine is scheduled at the federal level in the United States.
 The DEA had planned to place methiopropamine in Schedule I of Controlled Substances and was accepting public comments until October 4, 2021.
 Later, the compound was placed in Schedule I.